htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 - The timestamp format for path name to export: If not set, **YYYY-MM-DDTHH\:mm:ss_SSS** is set as the default.
 This is same to the default folder name of `exportDocuments` API.

-- The time zone in which the schedule will run (Defaults to UTC): Refer to [this document](https://cloud.google.com/looker/docs/reference/param-view-timezone-values).
+- The time zone in which the schedule will run: Refer to [this document](https://cloud.google.com/looker/docs/reference/param-view-timezone-values).

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).